braice/MuMuDVB/doc/README.txt

 - Support for automatic configuration i.e channels discovery, see <<autoconfiguration,Autoconfiguration>> section
 - Generation of SAP announces, see <<sap,SAP>> section
 - Support of DVB-S2, DVB-S, DVB-C, DVB-T and ATSC
-- Possibility to partially rewrite the stream for better compatibility with set-top boxes.
-See <<pat_rewrite,Pat Rewrite>> section.
+- Possibility to partially rewrite the stream for better compatibility with set-top boxes and some clients.
+See <<pat_rewrite,PAT Rewrite>> and <<sdt_rewrite,SDT Rewrite>> sections.
 - Support for HTTP unicast see <<unicast,http unicast>> section
 - Support for RTP headers (only for multicast)